aJanuary/watson/README.md

   # Optional.
 If not provided, no now on messages are sent.
   nowOn:
     # Name of the channel to send "Now on" messages to.
-    # The bot must have permissions to send messages in the channel.
+    # The bot must have the following permissions on the channel:
+    #   * Send Messages
     # Optional.
 Defaults to `now-on`
     # e.g. now-on
     channel: <channel name>